ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 The Lite plan is limited to a maximum of one Presto engine, one Spark engine (small size, single node) or Milvus service with starter size (1.25 RUs per hour) or all three.
 You must delete the existing one to add a new one from **Infrastructure manager > Add components**.

-To add another Spark engine, delete the existing one and provision new one.
+To add another Spark engine, delete the existing one and provision a new one.
 See [Provisioning a serverless Spark engine](/docs/watsonxdata?topic=watsonxdata-serv_spl_engine).
+{: note}